ltcmelo/psychec/README.md

 Psyche-C is a platform for implementing static analysis of C programs.
 At its core, it includes a C compiler frontend that performs both syntactic and semantic analysis.
-Yet, as opposed to actual C compilers, Psyche-C doesn't build a symbol table during parsing.
+Yet, as opposed to actual C compilers, to provide accurate syntax (through disambiguation) analysis and partial semantic analysis in zero setup or broken build environments, Psyche-C doesn't rely on a symbol table during parsing.
-Despite this, even with zero setup or in broken build setups, Psyche-C still offers accurate syntax analysis (through syntax disambiguation) and partial semantic analysis.
+Despite this, it nevertheless provides full syntax and semantic analysis for complete source code.

 Bellow are the main characteristics of Psyche-C: